 The Sugar Property itself covers 11 contiguous MTO claims located on the east side of the Stikine River Valley.

 Access to the property is made via helicopter from the Forest Kerr hydroelectric facility 35 km away.
-However, 2019 has seen Seabridge Gold Corp propose a road extension from the existing Forest Kerr road to the Bronson Camp located 7 km away from the Rock and Roll property which would improve access to the Sugar Property dramatically.
+However, Seabridge Gold Corp has proposed a road extension from the existing Forest Kerr road to the Bronson Camp which would improve access to the Sugar Property dramatically.
 Also, continued work on a road into the Galore Creek Project will ultimately bring road access to with 10 kms of the Sugar Property.

 Historical Work: Exploration activity within this region has been limited due to its remote location.
 During the 1950’s regional copper exploration became prominent with the discovery of Galore Creek.
 During the 1980’s another increase of regional exploration took place after the discovery of the Snip mine as well as Johnny Mountain.
 The first recorded exploration activity on the Sugar Property was undertaken by the British Columbia Ministry of Energy, Mines and Resources in completing a large scale stream sediment sampling program throughout the region.
 This led to the staking of the original Sugar claims in 1987 by Lacana Exploration Inc a subsidiary of Corona Corporation.
 The two years that followed saw mapping and sampling occur from fly camps located across the property.
 A total of 524 rock samples were collected by Lacana focusing on multiple showings that included magnetite zinc skarn showings as well as porphyry style quartz veining hosting chalcopyrite and pyrite (Jones, 1989).

 In 2014 Coast Mountain Geological Ltd did a one-day reconnaissance on behalf of Hydro Capital Corp.
 A total of 15 rock samples were taken focusing on the high–grade copper and zinc showings in the north central portion of the property.